 Asynchronous and cohort experiences may be part of the learning experience in which community will support the educational process.

 In this course, students demonstrate competency in the basic concepts, logic, and issues involved in statistical reasoning.
 Topics include summarizing and analyzing data, sampling and study design, and probability.

 This course introduces students to the components of a computer network and the concept and role of communication protocols.
 The course will cover widely used categorical classifications of networks (i.e CAN, LAN, MAN, WAN) as well as network topologies, physical devices, and layered abstraction.
 The course will also introduce students to basic concepts of security, covering vulnerabilities of networks and mitigation techniques, security of physical media, and security policies and procedures.

 Networks focuses on: network topologies including: protocols, ports, addressing schemes, routing, and wireless communication standards; physical and logical topologies, including wiring standards; differentiating, installing, and configuring network devices; and troubleshooting network connectivity.
 This course prepares students for the following certification exam: CompTIA Network+.

 This course prepares you for the CompTIA Security + certification.

 Web Development Foundations

-This course introduces students to web design and development by presenting them with HTML5 and CSS, the foundational languages of the web, by reviewing media strategies, and by using tools and techniques commonly employed in web development.
+This course prepares students for the CIW Site Development Associate certification.
+The course introduces students to web design and development by presenting them with HTML5 and CSS, the foundational languages of the web, by reviewing media strategies, and by using tools and techniques commonly employed in web development.